wolframroesler/pie/README.md

 ## Installation

+The pie watchface is available on the Rebble store: https://apps.rebble.io/en_US/application/5dc34c6bc393f52a76417112

-To install the watchface on your Pebble, upload `pie-x.x.x.pbw` (x.x.x is the version number) using the Pebble app on your smartphone, or build and install the watchface with the Pebble SDK as described on https://developer.rebble.io/developer.pebble.com/tutorials/watchface-tutorial/part1/index.html.
+To install it manually, upload `pie-x.x.x.pbw` (x.x.x is the version number) using the Pebble app on your smartphone, or build and install the watchface with the Pebble SDK as described on https://developer.rebble.io/developer.pebble.com/tutorials/watchface-tutorial/part1/index.html.

 ## Development tools